What to grow in an indoor edible garden? That’s a great question. The answer depends on two things:

 Just like in its natural environment, Aloe Vera does not like it wet.
 Water it well (soaking) about once a month, more in the summer or if the location is very warm.
 Let the soil dry out between waterings.

-We use Aloe Vera for all kinds of skin and health problems, or just as a refreshing Aloe Vera – Orange drink.
+Use Aloe Vera as a refreshing Aloe Vera – Orange drink.
 For use, always cut the lowest leaf.
 It is okay to cut as much as you need at the time until the whole leaf is used up.
 If the lowest leaf is not big and healthy, remove it and start using the next lowest healthy leaf.
 After a while, when the stem gets so long that the plant starts to fall over, it needs a transplant.
 See how to do it here.

 Lettuce is one of the plants we grow the most.
 We just love our daily freshly-harvested salad.
 It is quite easy to grow lettuce and here is more information on how.